 Here’s how it works:

 Once you bring the program to your community, it will actually be executed by individual schools.
 The simple premise of the program is ”to teach families how to fish.”
-That is, instead of just tossing books at them, One District, One Book, by asking families to read a children’s novel as a community (everyone reading the same book, at the same time, over the course of a month), all families, even those not very familiar with reading chapter books out loud, can discover and acquire the habit.
+That is, instead of just giving away books, One District, One Book, by asking families to read a children’s novel as a community (everyone reading the same book, at the same time, over the course of a month), all families, even those not very familiar with reading chapter books out loud, can discover and acquire the habit.
 The program is enabling.
 Eventually families will keep reading together on their own – independently.

 You reach those families through your schools.
 That’s where your captive (and needy) audience awaits.
 But when each school – at your direction – agrees to adopt the program, they each still have the freedom to refine the program to suit their school, community, needs, capabilities, and resources.

-You will help the district of schools choose a book – probably one of the books recommended by the national non-profit advocacy group, Read To Them (RTT), which developed the program.
+You will help the district of schools choose one of Read to Them‘s recommended books..
 You may even help the schools acquire the books, too – although that is an open-ended question, very likely to require a different method or solution in each district.